-Many of the leading CPA Review course providers offer payment plans as a means of payment for a full 4-part CPA Review course.
+Many of the leading CPA review course providers offer payment plans as a means of payment for a full four-part CPA review course.
 But did you know that many of these plans have hefty interest charges or hidden fees?
 Read more to discover the true financial cost to candidates for a CPA Review course from popular providers, including Roger CPA Review, Becker CPA Review, Gleim CPA Review, and Wiley CPA Review.

 Roger CPA Review

 While Roger CPA Review does not charge an application fee, their ”Study Now, Pay Later” payment plan option may come with potentially hefty interest charges.
 If approved for this payment option, applicants are evaluated based upon their credit worthiness for loans ranging between 10-30% APR.

 Becker CPA Review states its payment plan option is “interest-free,” but candidates are charged a $125 non-refundable processing fee at the time of application.
 Applicants are evaluated after submitting an application for this payment option, so they must be able to pay the $125 regardless of the outcome.
 Can you afford to throw away $125?

 Like Roger, Gleim CPA Review offers payment plans that come with interest charges ranging from 10-30%.

 Wiley CPA Review does not offer a payment plan option.
 As prices range from $1,700 to $2,450, it can be difficult for any candidate to pay this at once.

 The hidden truth here is that some CPA Review payment plans can end up costing you a whole lot more than what they’re claiming.